T33C33/alx-frontend-javascript/0x00-ES6_basic/TeeCee_project_steps.md

 `npm install --save (or -S) package-name` to install a package and save it to the dependencies list in package.json.

 `npm install --save-dev (or -D) package-name` to install a package and save it to the devDependencies list in package.json.

+I deleted the package.json and package-lock.json file and folder respectively; used the script provided and not `npm install -y` and ran npm install again to see if the node_modules folder is created again.
+It was created again.
+I

+Couldn't use jest as it is for unit testing and there's no requirement for unit testing yet.
+I will use it when I have to do unit testing.

+Although I used `npx eslint .` to check for linting errors, and used `npx eslint . --fix` to fix the linting errors.